 A baby cries and it's mother cries harder, or walks away.
 The same baby smiles and is picked up and gets a smile in return.
 It quickly learns which emotions are acceptable and which are not.
 And so the development of the false self begins...

-This is not meant to minimize or trivialize the injuries that those with these defenses can cause.
+This is not meant to minimize or trivialize the damage that these defenses can cause.
 Those emotional injuries can be serious and long lasting.

 Rather, the goal of this article is to illuminate the injuries that lead to the creation of emotionally overwhelmed and emotionally numbed defenses.
 Hopefully, when armed with this information and insight, it will become possible to view them through a more compassionate lens.